-The 5 golden and 1 silver medal received in the last 3 years at various Balkan competitions are a solid proof of the undisputable quality of their honey.
+The five golden and one silver medal received in the last three years at various Balkan competitions are a solid proof of the undisputable quality of their honey.

 But there are still many challenges ahead.
 Fully meeting market standards will be necessary to completely tap into local and regional markets.
 And while these far-reaching benefits may not yet be quite visible to them, they are very happy with what they have achieved so far.